What does Texas SB11 do?

 SB11 was signed into law by Governor Greg Abbott on September 17, 2025.

-SB11 is enforced by Texas Criminal Courts and District Attorneys Offices.
+SB11 is enforced by District Attorneys Offices and Texas Criminal Courts.

-The compliance urgency for SB11 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB11 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB11 is estimated as "low".
 This may vary based on industry and implementation requirements.